-On 12 November 2014, Carey emailed Mr W to make him aware of the FCA's October 2014 statement in respect of Emmit and provided him with a copy of his latest valuation, which I understand reflected that his investment in this had been temporarily suspended and was valued at 'nil'.
-On 23 October 2015, Carey also emailed Mr W to let him know that the trading of his Eligere shares had also been suspended and would be valued at 'nil' until further notice.
+Mr S later went on to make some further small investments through his account with Firm D. And I understand that, in 12 November 2014, Carey made Mr S aware of the FCA's October 2014 statement in respect of Emmit along with providing the latest valuation, which I understand reflected that investments in this had been temporarily suspended and were valued at 'nil'.
+On or around 23 October 2015, Carey also emailed Mr S to let him know that the trading of Eligere shares had also been suspended and would be valued at 'nil' until further notice.

-Mr W's complaint
+Mr S' complaint

-Mr W first wrote to Carey, via his representative in August 2016 letting it know that it intended to send a letter before action, on the basis Carey had failed to conduct sufficient due diligence in line with its duties.
+Mr S first wrote to Carey, via his representative in April 2018 letting it know that it intended to send a letter before action, on the basis Carey had failed to conduct sufficient due diligence in line with its duties.

-In September 2019, Mr W raised a formal complaint with Carey.
+In September 2019, Mr S raised a formal complaint with Carey.
 And Carey sent him its final response letter on 8 November 2019.
-Unhappy with this response, Mr W referred his complaint to our Service in April 2020.
+Unhappy with this response, Mr S referred his complaint to our Service in April 2020.

-Carey added in its responses in respect of Mr W's complaint and in other similar complaints with our Service involving the same introducer and investment, amongst other things, that:
+Carey added in its responses in respect of Mr S' complaint and in other similar complaints with our Service involving the same introducer and investment, amongst other things, that: